I’m Gavin, a design leader, speaker, bread maker and facilitator.

 Want to say hi?
-Contact me.
+Email me.
+I like getting messages.

 Team building starts with having shared values and an awareness of humility.
 I’ve lead small teams of 3-5 and also teams of 12-15 people.
 Leadership is the responsibility to support but also to challenge.
 I believe in the principle of transparency, continuous learning, and engagement which helps bring people along on the strategic decision-making journey so you end up at a powerful solution together.